 - Put users at the heart of development and system usage

 - To set up an environment where stakeholders are able to efficiently interact with different components e.g. data sharing

 - To demonstrate a high standard of information governance and financial/procurement and contract management

-- The system will replace many systems in HEE and will aim to create a single learner record.
+- The system will replace many of our systems and will aim to create a single learner record.
 Where there is duplication of information then well specified data exchange process should ensure a good degree of alignment

 - The system aim is to eliminate the need to re-key data by having reliable data exchange and data validation processes